ARTEMUS

 How Many Sea Ports Are There In USA?

-The United States has a vast network of sea ports that are essential for its international trade and commerce.
-There are approximately 360 commercial ports in the U.S., spanning both the Atlantic and Pacific coasts, as well as the Gulf of Mexico, Great Lakes, and Alaska.
+The United States has a vast network of seaports that play a critical role in international trade and commerce.
+In total, there are approximately 360 commercial ports across the country.
+These ports are located along the Atlantic Coast, Pacific Coast, the Gulf of Mexico, the Great Lakes, and Alaska, forming one of the largest maritime port systems in the world.

 Related: Ocean Freight Documentation For Imports: A Crucial Checklist